herkles/Brytenwalda/Patch_notes.md

 - revision of the cultures of Frankia and Scandinvia; franks now exist in 867
 - Revision of the kingdoms in western europe for both 867 and 1066 to better reflect history
 - 936 Bookmark
+- more dynamic and historical set up for heresies

 ## Manual Installation Steps